 Sharia Law continues to exercise considerable influence over the financial dealings of its adherents.
 It governs conduct in their duties and obligations to contractual parties in the spheres of both marriage and business.
 Let’s now look at how it informs their duties and obligations to God.

-Sharia Law, as we’ve established, governs almost all aspects of a Muslim’s life, right down to their daily routine.
-It prescribes that a Muslim should pray regularly, eat healthily and share their faith with others.
-Meanwhile a Muslim must not lie, gamble, eat pork or meat that has not been properly prepared (halal) or consume alcohol.
-Muslims must also cultivate a certain appearance: men are required to grow a beard – following the example of Muhammad in accordance with the Sunnah – while women are required to dress modestly, as outlined in the Qur’an and therefore prescribed in Sharia.
+As we have established, Sharia Law governs almost all aspects of a Muslim’s life, right down to their daily routine.
+It prescribes that Muslims should pray regularly, eat healthily and share their faith with others.
+They must also cultivate a certain appearance, with Muslim men required to grow a beard – following the example of Muhammad in accordance with the Sunnah – and women required to dress modestly, as outlined in the Qur’an and therefore prescribed in Sharia.
+Meanwhile, Muslims must not lie, gamble, eat pork or meat that has not been properly prepared (halal) or consume alcohol.
+Muslims

 Sharia is famous, or rather notorious, in the West for the severity with which is punishes crimes.
 Primarily to blame for this are terrorist groups that purport to implement it, though the Saudi Arabian, Iranian and Bruneian governments must also take some flack for their extreme interpretations.